- Travel Home

-Fast, junk, processed -- when it comes to food, the United States is best known for the stuff that's described by words better suited to greasy, grinding industrial output.
+Fast, junk, processed -- when it comes to American food, the country is best known for the stuff that's described by words better suited to greasy, grinding industrial output.

 But Americans have an impressive appetite for good stuff, too.

-To celebrate its endless culinary creativity, we’re throwing our list of 50 delicious American foods at you.
+To celebrate its endless culinary creativity, we’re throwing our list of 50 most delicious American food items at you.

 Tell us about your favorite U.S. foods in the comments!